DisCoTec/discotec.github.io/2026/satellite/ice.md

 We invite two types of submissions:

-* **Research papers**, original contributions that will be published in the workshop post-proceedings.
+* **Research papers**: original contributions that will be published in the workshop post-proceedings.
 Research papers must not be simultaneously submitted to other conferences/workshops with refereed proceedings.
-Research papers should be 3-16 pages plus at most 2 pages of references.
-Short research papers are welcome; for example a 5 page short paper fits this category perfectly.
-The submitted PDF can use any LaTeX style (but the post-proceedings will use the [EPTCS style](http://style.eptcs.org/)).
+Research papers should be 4-17 pages in length, excluding references.
+Short research papers are welcome; for example, a concise 5-page contribution is appropriate within this category.
+The submitted PDF can use any LaTeX style.
+However, accepted papers must be prepared in the [EPTCS style](http://style.eptcs.org/) for inclusion in the post-proceedings.

-* **Oral communications** will be presented at the workshop, but will not appear in the post-proceedings.
+* **Oral communications**: will be presented at the workshop, but will not appear in the post-proceedings.
 This type of contribution includes e.g., previously published contributions, preliminary work, and position papers.
-Submissions for oral communications should have a maximum length of 2 pages excluding references.
-For example, a one page summary of previously published work is welcome in this category.
+Submissions for oral communications should have a maximum length of 2 pages, excluding references.
+For example, a one-page summary of previously published work is welcome in this category.

 Authors of research papers must omit their names and institutions from the title page, they should refer to their other work in the third person and omit acknowledgements that could reveal their identity or affiliation.
 The purpose is to avoid any bias based on authors' identity characteristics, such as gender, seniority, or nationality, in the review process.
 Our goal is to facilitate an unbiased approach to reviewing by supporting reviewers' access to works that do not carry obvious references to the authors' identities.
 As mentioned above, this is a lightweight double-anonymous process.
 Anonymization should not be a heavy burden for authors, and should not make papers weaker or more difficult to review.
 Advertising the paper on alternate forums (e.g., on a personal web-page, pre-print archive, email, talks, discussions with colleagues) is permitted.